whiskeyjimbo/CheckMate/README.md

 ## High Availability Monitoring

-Groups support high availability monitoring with configurable rule modes:
+Groups support high availability monitoring with configurable rule modes at both group and check levels:

 ### All Mode (Default)
 - Group is considered "up" if any host is responding